Kakamotobi/Learned/Computer Science/01-Big-O-Notation.md

 ## What is it?
 > Big O notation, also called Laundau's symbol, is a symbolism used in complexity theory, computer sciences, and mathematics to describe the asymptotic behavior of functions.
 Basically, it tells you how fast a function grows or declines.
+- *Big O notation can give us a high level understanding of the time or space complexity of an algorithm.*
+- *Big O notation is not about precision.
+It's about general trends (linear? quadratic? constant?).*
+- *The time or space complexity (as measured by Big O) depends only on the algorithm, not the hardware used to run the algorithm.*
 - An algorithm is O(f(n)) if the number of simple operations that the computer has to do is eventually less than a constant times f(n), as n increases.
   - f(n) could be linear (f(n) = n).
     - As n grows, the runtime scales as well.